 Step 3: The finish

 For lasting quality, I applied 3 coats of matte varnish with a brush, doing a light sandblasting with 400 grit between coats.

-It’s been several hours of work, honestly more than I expected, but the result is well worth the effort!
+It took several hours of work.
+Honestly more than I expected, but the result is well worth the effort!

-The oak stands out so much compared to the old finish, solidly built cabinets, why change them when they can be upgraded at low cost!
+The oak stands out so much more compared to the old finish, on these solidly built cabinets, why change them when they can be upgraded at a low cost!

 Finition et Relooking Julie